 Posted September 8th, 2020 at 4:10 pm by Dan Musick

 We also had to order a special timer.
 LiftMaster Operators have built-in timers that can be set to close the door at a prescribed time after opening.
-However, in order to open the door just after closing, we needed a timer to trigger the open cycle.
+However, in order to open the door just after closing, we needed a special timer to trigger the open cycle.

 For our application, we needed to adjust the time frame to the nearest second.
 For other applications, we provide another timer that has multiple increments of 2, 4, 8, 16, 32, 64, etc. seconds.

 Earlier, LiftMaster, PowerMaster, and Link operators used 24 volts to power the secondary circuit that included the limits and the open, close, and stop switches.
 Because of the lower voltage in the new operators, the counter needs to access the 24 volts coming from the secondary of the transformer.
+To do this, we use a special conversion kit to power the timer and counter.

-This entry was filed under News.
+This entry was filed under How Garage Doors Work, Technical Support.
 You can follow any responses to this entry through the RSS 2.0 feed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.